Bill's Web Space:2007 BMW 335i Coupe (E92)

 Folding mirror demo video HERE, Power window demo video HERE.

 Oil Catch Can from Riss Racing installed, removes oil and moisture from recirculated crank case vapor/gas to keep it out of your intake, turbos, and intercooler.
 The installation instructions are HERE, RR DIY video HERE.
 I found that temporarily removing the two 10mm bolts that held the coolant reservoir in place allowed for easier access to the single bolt the bracket attached too.
 The two O-rings provided are inserted between the can and washers before attachment to the bracket to prevent oil leaks.
 The fourth bolt holding the engine cover on is hiding down on the passenger side.
 The four-clip connectors were kind of difficult since four clips had to be released at the same time while pulling apart.
 During installation I did find oil in the lines I disassembled so feel this will be a worthwhile mod.
-I took some additional pics to supplement the great RR installation instructions:
+I took some additional pics to supplement the great RR installation instructions.

 Forge Motorsports diverter valves from North American (NA) Motorsports installed, should work better than OE valves, holding boost better between shifts while providing more linear power.
 Kit only came with two clamps and four are required, NAM worked with Forge to get me the additional clamps in time for the weekend (Thanks Justin and Nick at NAM ).
 Green spring comes installed and is reputed to be fine for stock boost, many on the forums have swapped in the yellow spring with chips/higher boost.